SaI7Tejashwin/Minecraft_Mod_Starters/README.md

       https://documentation-tterrag.readthedocs.io/en/latest/         //Forge Documentation

 # Warning
-      During Modding-Phase, please restrain yourself to modifying only the project_folder.
+      During Modding-Phase, please restrain yourself to not modifying only the project_folder.

       project_folder consists of: